How Much Does It Cost to Start a Trucking Company?

 How much money do you need to start a trucking company?

-On average, owner-operators will need between $10,000 and $30,000 to start their own trucking company.
+On average, carriers will need between $10,000 and $30,000 to start their own trucking company.
 Costs can vary based on factors such as the type of equipment you purchase and the type of truck you’re driving.

 What is the cost of owning a semi-truck?

 New semi-trucks cost $80,000 to $150,000 while new trailers cost $30,000 to $50,000.
-Many owner-operators finance their purchase and make a 10% down payment.
+Many carriers finance their purchase and make a 10% down payment.
 After doing so, they make monthly payments to cover the loan.
 They will also be responsible for ongoing maintenance, fuel, and insurance costs—so ownership expenses can add up quickly.

 How much does obtaining a trucking LLC cost?